 The levels keep getting tougher.
 I was in awe when I watched Gordon Ramsay cool-ly make gnocchi.
 When I tried to replicate, I had burnt one side of a whole batch.
 I have had a thousand pizzas, but I found making pizzas incredibly hard.
 There is a fine line between a pizza base and a paratha.
 I was spellbound when I read what seemed to be an oxymoron on the menu - "fried ice cream".
 It took 3 whole days to work and prepare the balls of ice cream before we could fry them.

 They are all so tough, and that is why cooking, for me, is so much fun.
 When we made pizzas, I decided to make everything from scratch.
 We tried this and that and got the base right only the third time we baked it.
 But the salsa came out so beautifully right, I was happy for myself.
 The first fried ice cream ball started to leak in the pan and we literally had fried vanilla cream in the fry pan.
 But the second one was whole and round when it came out.
-It was beautiful to see a cold ball of ice cream waiting for you inside a crisp, hot ball of fried batter.
+It was beautiful to see a cold ball of ice cream waiting for you inside a crisp, hot cover of fried batter.

 |From our first batch of pizzas|